bitcrowd/exmeralda/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.
 To start a chat, first create a new library in the UI on the home page.

+## Prod setup

+The production environment does not run with Ollama.
+Instead we use various LLM API providers.
+If you need to test the chatbot against those APIs:

+1. Create

 ## Dev tools